OPEC, allies agree to deepen oil output cuts

 OPEC’s actions in the past have angered U.S. President Donald Trump, but Trump has said little about OPEC in recent months.
 That might change if oil and gasoline prices rise ahead of the U.S. presidential election set for November 2020.

-OPEC sources have said Riyadh was pressing fellow members Iraq and Nigeria to improve their compliance with quotas, which could provide an additional reduction of up to 400,000 bpd.
+OPEC sources said Riyadh was pressing fellow members Iraq and Nigeria to improve their compliance with quotas, which could provide an additional reduction of up to 400,000 bpd.

+“Saudi Arabia is pushing for deeper cuts to try and shore up prices.
+However, deeper compliance is imperative and hence the deal will last only for one quarter so that they can assess compliance then,” said Amrita Sen, co-founder of Energy Aspects.

-Reporting by Bozorgmehr Sharafedin and Olesya Astakhova, Shadia Nasralla; writing by Dmitry Zhdannikov; editing by Jason Neely and Simon Webb
+Reporting by Bozorgmehr Sharafedin, Olesya Astakhova, Shadia Nasralla; writing by Dmitry Zhdannikov; editing by Jason Neely and Simon Webb